 Constipation, nausea, and dark stools are the usual complaints.
 Alternate-day dosing, taking it with food, or switching to bisglycinate often helps.

-Two separate issues: the day-to-day side effects that make people quit, and the serious "too much" danger covered above.
+Two separate issues: the day-to-day side effects that make people quit, and the serious "too much" danger covered in depth above.

 Common side effects